Applying For Your MBA Through The Consortium: Best Deal In Town

 Our consultants receive a lot of questions from clients about applying to MBA programs through The Consortium for Graduate Study in Management.
-I’ve heard myths flying around that suggest that applying to one (or more) of the 20 Consortium schools through The Consortium’s application is disadvantageous.
-But as the former director at two Consortium schools, I can assure you that nothing could be further from the truth — provided you meet The Consortium’s minimum qualifications.
+I’ve heard myths flying around that applying to one (or more) of the 18 Consortium schools through The Consortium’s application is disadvantageous.
+But as the former director at two Consortium schools, I can assure you that nothing could be further from the truth -- provided you meet the Consortium’s minimum qualifications.

-Though the requirements, the schools, and the corporate partners have changed over its 53-year history, The Consortium is not only the best deal in town; it also gives Consortium members an alumni network that expands throughout the 20-member schools.
+Though the requirements, the schools, and the corporate partners have changed over its 49-year history, the Consortium is not only the best deal in town; it also gives Consortium members an alumni network that expands throughout the 18-member schools.

-Like the undergraduate Common Application, candidates can apply to up to six Consortium schools with only one application for a fraction of the cost the candidate would incur applying to each of these schools separately.
-The catch: the candidate must rank the schools.
-Having just attending a Consortium recruiting event, the admissions representatives on the panel suggested that candidates rank the schools from the most preferred to the least preferred.
+Like the undergraduate Common Application, candidates can apply to up to 6 Consortium schools with only one application for a fraction of the cost the candidate would incur applying to each of these schools separately.
+The catch: the candidate must rank order the schools.
+Having just attending a Consortium recruiting event, the Admissions representatives on the panel suggested that candidates rank order the schools from the most preferred to the least preferred.
 However, in order to obtain a fellowship, I believe there is a strategy involved in the ranking.